-Starting your android emulation experience with Bluestack is the first idea that most android emulator users have in mind, but a new concept is about to increment your list of options.
+Starting your Android emulation experience with Bluestack is the first idea that most Android emulator users have in mind.
+But a new concept is about incrementing your list of options.

-In this article, you will have the privilege of getting the best Android emulators for Windows or Mac which are lightweight Android emulators, as much grand as Bluestacks.
+In this article, you will have the privilege of getting the best Android emulators for Windows or Mac, which are lightweight Android emulators as grand as Bluestacks.

-Aside from that, smartphones are taking over traditional computers like Windows PC and Mac due to their multiple advantages that range from higher resolution graphics for strongly addictive games, social media platforms to multi-productive hallmarks on the large bezel-less screens.
+Aside from that, smartphones are taking over traditional computers like Windows PC and Macs due to their multiple advantages.
+It ranges from higher resolution graphics for strongly addictive games and social media platforms to multi-productive hallmarks on large bezel-less screens.